 As you’re writing, keep these tips in mind:

-- When you create your headline, keep SEO in mind and create a headline that is catchy, sums up your article, and will make people want to read it or share it.
+- When you create your headline, remember search engine optimization (SEO) and create a headline that is catchy, sums up your article, and will make people want to read it or share it.
 If you need help, check out this post from Buffer.
 I may re-write your title before publishing.

-- Back up your points with evidence where necessary (direct quotes, statistics, hyperlinks, etc.).
+- Always back up your points with evidence where necessary (direct quotes, statistics, hyperlinks, etc.).

 - Avoid contractions and flowery language.
 Remember, the tone is professional, yet relaxed — like a mentor.
 Some jargon is okay, but try to keep things simple.
 Let Orwell’s Rules of Writing be your guide.